LogtalkDotOrg/logtalk3/README.md

 Logtalk is copyrighted by Paulo Moura and made available under the Apache License 2.0.
 See the [LICENSE.txt](LICENSE.txt) file for the license terms.
 The copyright notice and license applies to all files in this release unless otherwise explicitly stated.
-See the [NOTICE.txt](NOTICE.txt) for detailed copyright information.
+See the [NOTICE.txt](NOTICE.txt) for additional copyright information.

 Some files that are part of the Logtalk distribution are distributed using